Ways to see the City of Lights

 The jet lag is a mere memory.
 The energy of Paris is now thrumming within you.
 And so, it’s time to make a day-long voyage beyond the city to the storied grounds of Versailles.

 The name alone sends the imagination into loops in the air.
 One can close their eyes and see the marble busts, the enormous painted ceilings, the delectable architectural details, and the perfectly manicured lawns reaching out into the distance.

-It also happens to be a thriving art museum in its own right — boasting 60,000 objects that have a royal palace for a home and boasting la creme de la creme of French Art.
+It also happens to be a thriving art museum in its own right that have a royal palace for a home and boasting la creme de la creme of French Art.

 It’s finally time to begin our two-day odyssey through the Louvre.
 Yes, that’s right, two days.
 Why?
 Because the Louvre is simply too big, too important to rush.